Do You Remember the Last Time?

 That suited me: I was driving.
 My car had sprung a leak and I had a puddle of water sloshing about behind the passenger seat.
 My cursory attempts to locate the source had come to naught and I’d been forced to check it in to a garage where a proper man could take a look at it.
 ‘Vapour seal, probably,’ Half-life had said on the way over, ‘Roof box, scuttle drains.’
-But I hadn’t answered because I didn’t know what the words meant.
+But I hadn’t replied because I didn’t know what the words meant.

 Now we were sitting outside the Millwall Cafe, in the shadow of The Den, Millwall FC’s ground, killing time and having conversation – or possibly the other way round.

 I’d already told him that Dirty South had had a similar diagnosis some time ago, and that after some advice on dietary modifications and light exercise (lay off the biscuits; walk to the pub that’s a bit further away) he had been able to continue enjoying alcoholic beverages.
 But Half-life, ever inclined to the dramatic, was adamant that this meant he was never going to drink again, hence the burst of street philosophy.